atan4583/atan4583.github.io/_posts/2019-04-13-Project 4-DataWrangling.md

 $$\Rightarrow$$ <a href="\images\Project4-tweetDataAnalysis\wrangle_act_report.slides.html" target="_blank"><b>Slide Show</b></a> (Hit _**`Auto Play`**_ button to suspend/resume slide show or _**`Manual Play`**_ button to advance slide page manually)

 # <a href="https://en.wikipedia.org/wiki/WeRateDogs" target="_blank">WeRateDogs</a> Twitter Feed Dataset Analysis
-Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
+Wrangle WeRateDogs Twitter feed data to create interesting and trustworthy analyses and visualizations.
 This project is part of the deliverables for my <a href="https://www.udacity.com/course/data-analyst-nanodegree--nd002" target="_blank">Data Analyst Nanodegree</a> with Udacity.

 ## DataSet
 Gather data from these 3 sources: